daveabrock/daveabrock.github.io/_posts/2020-07-10-dev-discussions-michael-crump.markdown

 I loved the ability to actually code and have someone watch you and help you code.
 The interactivity aspect and seeing the same folks come back gets you hooked.

-The stream is broken down into 3 streams a week:
+The [stream](https://twitch.tv/mbcrump) is broken down into three streams a week:

 - Azure Tips and Tricks, every Wednesday at 1 PM PST (Pacific Standard Time, America)
 - Live Interviews with Developers, every Friday at 9 AM PST (Pacific Standard Time, America)